The Cathedral in Florence at sunset

 Sometimes the simplest pleasures are the most delightful, and the vintage carousel in Piazza della Repubblica is a genuinely fun thing to do in Florence with kids.

-This beautifully maintained merry-go-round sits right in the heart of the city, offering a whimsical break from cultural sightseeing.
+This beautifully maintained merry-go-round sits right in the heart of the city, and is an affordable activity that provides pure joy to children.

 Bardini Gardens

-When kids need space to run and families crave some green tranquility, the Bardini Gardens offer a peaceful escape from Florence’s busy streets.
-These beautiful terraced gardens provide stunning views over the city while giving children room to explore and play.
+When you kids need space to run or you crave some green tranquility, the Bardini Gardens is a peaceful escape from Florence’s busy streets.
+These beautiful terraced gardens provide stunning views over the city and space for kids to run and play.

 Arno Boat Ride At Sunset

 End your family day with one of the most enchanting kid-friendly things to do in Florence: a sunset boat ride along the Arno River.
-This relaxing experience offers a completely different perspective of the city while keeping children engaged with the novelty of being on the water.
+This relaxing experience offers a completely different perspective of the city.

 As you glide along the river, you’ll see Florence’s iconic landmarks from a unique angle, including beautiful views of the Ponte Vecchio and historic palazzos lining the riverbanks.